 - If your credit score is low, take steps to improve it so you’ll be able to access the best cards and lowest interest rates.

 It’s important to look at a number of student credit cards to make sure you choose the one that best fits your spending habits and lifestyle.
-Here are some things to evaluate when you’re comparing:
+Here are some things to evaluate when you’re comparing credit cards:

-- Do you like to earn cash back rewards?
-Miles?
-Points?
+- Type of credit card: Which type of credit card best matches your lifestyle and spending habits?
+Is it cash back rewards, points or miles?
 Once you decide, look for a card that rewards you for the things that you spend the most on, such as groceries or gas.

 - Your Social Security number